 Baby and Me

-We are thrilled to announce our newest program, beginning fall 2014, Baby and Me.
+We are thrilled to announce our newest program, Baby and Me.
 Baby and Me is a 20-minute early-literacy program designed for a parent or caregiver and their baby age birth to 12 months.
 Each week, parents will share board books with their baby that are consistent with their baby's development.
 They will also learn rhymes and action songs to use with their babies at home, with the babies joining in when they are ready.

-Baby and Me meets on Thursdays at 11 a.m. in the Frank Fanning Conference Room (no program on Thanksgiving).
+Baby and Me meets on Thursdays at 11 a.m. in the Frank Fanning Conference Room (no program during spring break).
 No registration is required.

 Wonderful Ones is an early literacy introduction to picture books, music and nursery rhymes for children from 12 to 24 months and their parent or caregiver.
 For many 1-year-olds, this is their first exposure to a group story time.
 They enjoy playing with rhythm instruments and helping with the flannel board nursery rhymes, and Humpty Dumpty is often a favorite.
 This program lasts 20 minutes.

-Wonderful Ones meets on Thursdays at 10 a.m. in the Frank Fanning Conference Room (no program on Thanksgiving).
+Wonderful Ones meets on Thursdays at 10 a.m. in the Frank Fanning Conference Room (no program during spring break).
 No registration is required.

 Tales for Twos